Helpful tips for a holiday with your dog

 Local accommodation

-Another important point is whether dogs are accepted at the accommodation.
-You really need to clarify in advance whether dogs are allowed in the hotel, the holiday accommodation or on the campsite – and, where applicable, which special rules apply for dogs.
-Do you have to observe certain regulations, e.g. walking the dog on a lead or ensuring it wears a muzzle?
-Is there also a special dog beach where your four-legged friend can be let off the lead?
+The most important point is finding an accommodation.
+You really need to clarify in advance what rules apply to your dogs in the hotel, holiday accommodation or on the campsite you choose.
+Do you have to observe certain regulations, e.g. keeping the dog on a lead or not allowing it on the furniture?
+Check the FAQ section of the website for any charges that may also apply to dogs.

 The journey

 The simplest and usually the most cost-effective way to travel is in your own car.
-That way, you’ll have enough space, you can pack all the things you’ll need, and you can decide on break times.
-If your dog is not used to travelling in a car, you’ll need to familiarise them with it, long before you travel.
-It is advisable to take your dog on lots of shorter trips to beautiful destinations, which your dog will then associate with the journey and see travel by car as something positive.
+That way, you’ll have enough space, you can pack all the things you’ll need, and you can decide on the stop/ break times along the way.
+If your dog is not used to travelling in a car, you’ll need to take time well ahead of your journey to familiarise them with it.
+It is advisable to take your dog on lots of shorter trips to positive and dog-friendly destinations, which your dog will then create a positive association with the car and see travel by car as something positive.

 Most dogs are enthusiastic or, at least, patient passengers from an early age.
-Nevertheless, if you are on the road for a long time, plan sufficient breaks so that the journey to your holiday destination doesn’t become a nightmare for your four-legged friend.
-Draughts should also be avoided when driving over a long period of time, as they can damage the dog’s eyes.
+Nevertheless, if you are on the road for a long time, be sure to plan sufficient breaks so that your dog can decompress, sniff, go to the bathroom, and stretch its legs.

-The best place for the dog is behind a mesh dog guard in the boot or buckled up on the back seat.
-Small dogs can also be accommodated in a transport box; however, you should have already got the dog used to this box at home.
+The best place for the dog is behind a secure dog guard, in the boot or buckled up on the back seat with a harness.
+Dogs can also be accommodated in a transport crate; however, you should have already gotten the dog used to this before your journey.

-Please never forget to take enough water for the journey.
-During holiday periods there is always the risk of traffic jams and in the car, summer temperatures increase the need to take on more fluids.
+During busy holiday periods, there is always the risk of traffic jams, and in the car, summer temperatures increase the need to take on more fluids.
+So always make sure to take plenty.
 Conversely, don’t give your dog much, if any, food just before setting off.
 It is advisable to not give your dog any more food for four hours before leaving.

 It is very important that you take adequate breaks.
-Don’t leave your dog alone in the car in the summer – not even for a short period of time.
-In just a few minutes, the inside of the car can heat up to extreme levels and even if you leave windows ajar, it certainly won’t be enough to ventilate it.
+Don’t leave your dog alone in the car in the summer—not even for a short period of time.
+The inside of the car can heat up to an extreme level very quickly, and even if you leave the windows ajar, it will not be enough to ventilate it, causing heatstroke.

 A flight needs to be well thought through.
 If your dog weighs up to approx. 5 kg (depending on the airline), you are allowed to take them in the cabin in a special transport bag, as long as it does not exceed the standard dimensions for hand luggage.
-Don’t forget that on longer flights, the dog will not be allowed to come out of the bag, and will have to spend the whole flight under the seat.
-It is therefore advisable for the dog to practice being quiet in the bag beforehand.
+Don’t forget that on longer flights, the dog will not be allowed to come out of the bag and will have to spend the whole flight under the seat.
+It is, therefore, advisable for the dog to practice being quiet in the bag beforehand.
 Dogs that weigh more than the permitted cabin weight must travel in their own special flight box in the hold.
 When choosing the right box, make sure that your pet can lie, sit, stand and turn around comfortably in it.
-However, generally speaking, this way of travelling is highly stressful for your pet and so the flight should only be the transport of choice in exceptional cases.
+However, generally speaking, this way of travelling is highly stressful for your pet, so the flight should only be the means of transport in exceptional cases.

 The right dog food

-It is advisable to always take sufficient amount of dog food for your four-legged friend.
-Their usual dog food may often not be available in the holiday region, and most dogs are sensitive to a change in food.
-This could result in diarrhoea, constipation, mushy faeces, a loss of appetite or intolerances - you should avoid this during your holiday, which is supposed to be the best time of year.
-Please be aware, that when travelling abroad, Dairy, Meat and Meat derived products cannot be taken into the EU, this includes dog food. https://europa.eu/youreurope/citizens/travel/carry/meat-dairy-animal/index_en.htm
+Always prepare and plan to take a sufficient amount of dog food for your dogs.
+Their usual dog food may often not be available in the holiday region, and many dogs are sensitive to a sudden change in food.
+This could result in diarrhoea, constipation, loss of appetite or intolerances - you would absolutely want to avoid this in general, but especially on holiday!

 Vaccinations

-Don’t forget about vaccinations, either!
+Remember vaccinations!
 Each country has specific guidelines that must be observed.
-Ask your vet in good time so that, if necessary, you can give your dog a vaccination booster.
+Ask your vet in advance so that you can give your dog a vaccination booster if necessary.
 When travelling abroad, it is advisable to take the necessary documents with you in English as well.

 First-aid kit